 A mental health expert often diagnoses this disorder.
 They will do a comprehensive mental health evaluation.
 They may also talk with family, teachers, and caregivers.

 How is persistent depressive disorder treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 This disorder can be treated.
 Children may need to try different therapists and therapies before they find what works.
 Treatment may include:

 - Medicines.
 Antidepressant medicines can be very helpful, especially when used with psychotherapy.

 - Talk therapy (psychotherapy).
 This treatment helps children with depression change their distorted views of themselves and the environment around them.
-It also finds stressors in the child’s environment and teaches him or her how to stay away from them.
+It also finds stressors in the child’s environment and teaches them how to stay away from them or manage them if avoidance isn't possible.
 A child also learns how to work through hard relationships.

 - Family therapy.
 Parents play a vital role in treatment.